By Matt Ward

 Sooner or later virtually all water bodies will need to be stocked with fish in order to support healthy fisheries.
-Whether minimal inputs or high-catch rates are your game, thoughtful stocking is key to lake success.
+Whether minimal inputs or high-catch rates are your game, thoughtful stocking is key to lake success and effective fishery management.

 New lakes offer the most opportunities for lake owners.

 Careful selection of the timing of introduction, species, and numbers of fish stocked is key to producing the kind of fishery a lake manager wants.
-A good stocking plan should take into account expectations during a drought, the desired fishery outputs, water body physical composition and available cover.
-A good plan should be preceded by a water quality test to make sure all is in order.
+A good pond stocking plan should take into account expectations during a drought, the desired fishery outputs, water body physical composition and available cover.
+A good pond stocking plan should also be preceded by water testing to make sure all is in order.

 Other popular fishery options include feed-trained largemouth bass, which can provide some of the highest catch rates around.